grfield/advent-of-code-2024/README.md

 # Advent Of Code 2024

-Progress on my Java solutions to Advent of Code 2024
+Progress on my Java solutions to Advent of Code 2024.
+I'm very out of practice, so I'm slow and won't be writing the best code, but I'll try to refactor it later.
+I'm doing it to have fun.

 | Day | Stars | Day | Stars | Day | Stars | Day | Stars | Day | Stars |
 |-----|--|-----|-------|-----|-------|-----|-------|-----|-------|